Gibberlings3/Skills-and-Abilities/README.md

 INDOMITABLE: The Battle Master gains +1 bonus to all saving throws.
 This increases to a +2 bonus at level 13 and a +3 bonus at level 17.

 Disadvantages:
-- May only attain Grandmaster in two-handed weapons.
+- May only attain Grandmaster in two-handed weapons while all other weapons can only attain Specialized.

 ### Eldritch Scion